 How many hours does the hike up Mount Crichton take?

 This is going to vary a lot from person to person.
 And there are no DOC guidelines to give a base figure.
-It took us a total of 6 hours and 45 minutes from start to finish which includes an hour or so of rest time – possibly more.
+Plan for a full day hike, starting earlier is better.

 How much elevation gain is there?